Rio’s world-famous mountain ride elevates your senses to overflowing.

 There’s plenty to see with Botafogo and the Rio Yacht Club on the left.
 To the right, you’ll the Duque de Caxias Fort perched high atop the Leme Rock.

 Three areas provide noshing options including everything from a restaurant to a snack bar.
-There’s a play area for the kids and Pão de Açúcar has souvenir shops on each stage of your journey.
+There’s a play area for the kids and Pão de Açúcar has souvenir shops at each stage of your journey.
 Take a leisurely stroll through the garden area.
 You’ll find several trails to explore, leading to various vantage points, too.

 But wait, there’s more.
 The Morro da Urca Amphitheater regularly hosts concerts and cultural festivals.
 A weekend visit might even give you an opportunity to crash a wedding, Brazilian-style!
 The Morro da Urca station easily accommodates 2,500 guests.